Skip to main content

 The British Library

-DCMS sponsors the British Library, which is an arm’s length body of the department (like the Arts Council).
-As the British Library is primarily funded by the public through what is called Grant-in-Aid from DCMS, our sponsorship role ensures the British Library is accountable in delivering its business plan and objectives as outlined in the Management Agreement.
-We also have a support role in getting the British Library linked into policies and opportunities across government.
+DCMS sponsors the British Library, which is an arm’s length body of the department based in St Pancras, London and Boston Spa, West Yorkshire.
+As the British Library is primarily funded by the public through what is called Grant-in-Aid from DCMS, our sponsorship role ensures the British Library is accountable in delivering its business plan and objectives as outlined in the framework document with the department.
+We also have a role in getting the British Library linked into policies and opportunities across government.

 For example, we help them put forward funding cases, such as that to build state-of-the-art storage at the British Library’s site in Boston Spa to grow and protect the national collections it holds on behalf of the nation.
-Or we help address particular issues such as giving the Library the freedom other sponsored museums and galleries have to borrow money.
-The British Library Board (Power to Borrow) Act received Royal Accent in April last year.
+Or we help them address particular issues such as giving the Library the freedom other sponsored museums and galleries have to borrow money.
+The British Library Board (Power to Borrow) Act received Royal Assent in April 2021.

-Subscribe to the blog, follow us on Twitter or let us know if you’ve got any questions by emailing us on dcms-libraries@culture.gov.uk
+Subscribe to the blog, follow us on 'X' (formerly Twitter) or let us know if you’ve got any questions by emailing us on dcms-libraries@dcms.gov.uk

 Sharing and comments